rmateus/stochastic-optimization/README.md

 - Introduction of abstract base classes `SDPModel` and `SDPPolicy` from which all sequential decision problems and policies inherit
 - Jupyter Notebook with plotly as frontend

-Furthermore, the code was cleaned up for readbility and some exercises were added to the Notebooks.
+Furthermore, the code was cleaned up for readability and exercises were added to some of the Notebooks.

 ## Installation